Photonic is a totally free WordPress plugin provides photo-blogging extensions to the WordPress

 See the Lightboxes page for more information.

 While the basis of the plugin is the tweaking of a shortcode, it can get challenging to remember all the different parameters of the shortcode.
-So Photonic bundles an insertion script with the Add Image media button in your admin panel:
+So Photonic lets you create a shortcode two different ways:

 The plugin is distributed through the WordPress plugin repository and is supported on the WP Support Forum.